When do I need planning permission?

 You can make certain types of minor changes to your house without needing to apply for planning permission.
 These are called "permitted development rights".

 Can I find out online what is regarded as permitted development?

-Do you need permission? on the Planning Portal has guides, information on your responsibilities and common projects.
-It also has an interactive house and terrace, where you can click on the area of the house or the terrace to find out if work to that area of the property is classed as permitted development.
+Find out on the Planning Portal if you need permission.
+This has guides and information on your responsibilities and common projects.
+There is an interactive house and terrace.
+You can click on the area of the house or the terrace.
+You can find out if work to that area of the property is classed as permitted development.